-Here is a collection of ten easy home treatments that I’ve gathered over the years, most are simple to manage with many ingredients found readily in your pantry.
-If I’ve missed your tried-and-true, please share it in the discussion area below :).
+Here is a collection of ten easy home remedies that I’ve gathered over the years, most are simple to manage as many ingredients are found readily in the kitchen pantry.

-1/2 cup honey
+1/2 C. honey

 1 lemon (juiced)